Our History Unveiled

 The Great Death

-Following WWI, the Spanish Flu epidemic struck without mercy, exacting a devastating toll on the world's population and taking the lives of many prominent members, bringing the organization's growth to a standstill.
+Following WWI, the Spanish Flu epidemic struck without mercy, exacting a devastating toll on the world's population and taking the lives of even more prominent members, bringing the organization's growth to a standstill.

 1945–1954